 The last component, or drain field, is one of the most important.
 Septic drain fields are used to remove contaminants and impurities from the liquid that emerges from the septic tank.
 The drain field typically consists of an arrangement of trenches that contain perforated pipes and a porous material, often consisting of gravel, which is covered by a layer of soil to prevent animals and surface runoff from reaching the hydraulic for the volume of wastewater requiring disposal, distributed through these trenches.
 The size of the drain field just depends on how permeable the ground is.
 If the earth is composed primarily of hard, clay-like soils, the drain field will need to be much larger.

 It is a good idea to add enzymes to your septic tank on a regular basis.
 These enzyme products help break down solids in your septic tank allowing for better dispersion and less clogging.
-Ask your Rainforest technician about Septic Tank additives for Arizona.
+Ask your Rainforest technician about Septic Tank additives.